 The compressor won’t start up due to the trapped air inside the compressor as the motor reaches the operating pressure.

-In normal conditions, the unloader valve kicks out the leftover pressure in order to start the compressor quickly.
+In normal conditions, the unloader valve kicks out the leftover pressure to start the compressor quickly.
 The unloader valve in this condition makes a “Hissing or Psssst” sound.

 My Air Compressor Just Hums Won’t Start, But Why?